ABC’s of Laser Vision Correction

 Now, let’s move on to the laser eye surgery technology used in our New York LASIK location, serving New York, New Jersey and Connecticut.

 LASIK is the most commonly performed procedure for laser vision correction.
 It can correct visual errors in the vast majority of farsighted, nearsighted, and astigmatic patients.
-During laser eye surgery, a paper-thin flap in the cornea is created to give a custom-designed laser access to the corneal tissue underneath.
+First, our iDesign® Refractive Studio is utilized to obtain the most accurate pre-surgical measurements.
+Then, during laser eye surgery, a paper-thin flap in the cornea is created using the femstosecond IntraLase laser to give a custom-designed laser access to the corneal tissue underneath.
 The laser that is used is an excimer laser, which Dr. Mandel began researching at Columbia in 1984, more than a decade before it received approval from the FDA for use in human treatment.
 The replacement of the flap after the laser treatment allows for a fast recovery.
 In fact, the day after their laser eye surgery, most patients are able to return to work or even exercise.
 It is not just the laser, but the longstanding technique that makes LASIK so popular.

-The same excimer laser used to correct vision in LASIK is used for PRK.
+As with LASIK, the iDesign® Refractive Studio is utilized to obtain the most accurate pre-surgical measurements.
+Then the same excimer laser used to correct vision in LASIK is used for PRK.
 Unlike LASIK, PRK does not involve the creation of a flap in the cornea.
 In both LASIK and PRK, Dr. Mandel reshapes the tissue beneath the epithelium, the very thin top layer of the cornea.
 In PRK, the epithelium is removed.
 Because the epithelium is affected, the healing time is longer with PRK than with LASIK.
-Patients usually have to wear a bandage contact lens for five to eight days following the laser eye surgery, during which time the vision is somewhat blurred.
-In addition, steroid eye drops are used, and Vitamin C tablets are taken for up to one year.
+Patients need to wear a bandage contact lens for one week following the laser eye surgery, during which time the vision is somewhat blurred.
+In addition, after the surgery, steroid eye drops are used for longer than with LASIK, and Vitamin C tablets are taken for six months.

 Click this link for an in-depth look at our New York LASIK technology options.